tudelft3d/val3dity/README.md

   - [OBJ](https://en.wikipedia.org/wiki/Wavefront_.obj_file)
   - [OFF](https://en.wikipedia.org/wiki/OFF_(file_format))

-For CityJSON and IndoorGML formats, extra validations (specific to the format) are performed.
+For the City/JSON/GML and IndoorGML formats, extra validations (specific to the format) are performed, eg the overlap between different parts of a building, or the validation of the navigation graph in IndoorGML.

 ## Installation of the command-line tool